-- 214 Security Assurance Requirements for the TOE for the evaluation of the TOE are those taken from the Evaluation Assurance Level 5 (EAL5) and augmented by taking the following components: - ALC DVS.2 and AVA VAN.5. - 215 Regarding application note 21 of BSI-CC-PP-0084-2014, the continuously increasing maturity level of evaluations of Security ICs justifies the selection of a higher-level assurance package. - The set of security assurance requirements (SARs) is presented in Table 10, indicating the origin of the requirement.
+- 210 Regarding application note 21 of BSI-CC-PP-0084-2014, the continuously increasing maturity level of evaluations of Security ICs justifies the selection of a higher-level assurance package. - The set of security assurance requirements (SARs) is presented in Table 9, indicating the origin of the requirement.

-Table 10.
+Table 9.
 TOE security assurance requirements